Assess the Damage

 Replace Old with New

-Replace summer annuals in window boxes and garden beds with cool-weather flowers.
+Replace summer annuals in containers and garden beds with cool-weather flowers.

 You'll want to weed, deadhead faded blooms, divide overgrown plants, dig up non-hardy bulbs for winter storage, remove spent annuals, amend soil and add needed mulch.
 Replace ties with jute twine.
 Natural fibers make the best ties because they're more flexible.
 They'll break down over time, but at that point, it will be time to retie the plants anyway.
 Amend soil where there are bare spots or where you've removed annuals.
 Add compost and peat moss to replace nutrients lost during summer growth and to better prepare the soils for spring planting.
 Turn the amendments into the soil with a garden fork to distribute it evenly.
 Brush off any mulch that's sitting on branches of shrubs because it can cause leaves and needles to yellow.